Fin whale: Anatomy

 The fin whale is brownish to dark or light gray dorsally and white ventrally.
 The left side of the head is dark gray, while the right side exhibits a complex pattern of contrasting light and dark markings.
-On the right lower jaw is a white or light gray "right mandible patch", which sometimes extends out as a light "blaze" laterally and dorsally unto the upper jaw and back to just behind the blowholes.
-Two narrow dark stripes originate from the eye and ear, the former widening into a large dark area on the shoulder—these are separated by a light area called the "interstripe wash".
-These markings are more prominent on individuals in the North Atlantic than in the North Pacific, where they can appear indistinct.
-The left side exhibits similar but much fainter markings.
+The right lower jaw is white or light gray, which sometimes extends laterally and dorsally unto the upper jaw.
 Dark, oval-shaped areas of pigment called "flipper shadows" extend below and posterior to the pectoral fins.
-This type of asymmetry is seen in Omura's whale and occasionally in minke whales.
-It was thought to have evolved because the whale swims on its right side when surface lunging and it sometimes circles to the right while at the surface above a prey patch.
-However, the whales just as often circle to the left.
-No accepted hypothesis explains the asymmetry.